redhat-na-ssa/demo-ai-gitops-catalog/components/operators/ovms-operator/NOTES.md

 ## Notebook instances

-You can create notebook CRs that create image streams compatible with RHODS.
+You can create notebook CRs that create image streams compatible with RHOAI.

 2023-11-03